kohana/unittest/README.markdown

 Of course, you'll need to make sure the path to the tests.php file is correct.
 If you want you can copy it to a more accessible location

-If you want to run tests frm within an IDE then you need to include the kohana files within the test itself:
+If you want to run tests from within an IDE then you need to include the kohana files within the test itself:

 	<?php